torarinvik/ProofPy/README.md

 ## JSON Intermediate Representation (IR)

-While agents write in ProofPy, the compiler uses a JSON-based Intermediate Representation.
+While agents write in ProofPy, the compiler uses **CertiJSON**, a JSON-based Intermediate Representation.
 This IR is unambiguous and easy for tools to process.

 ### Example IR (Addition)